Uncontested Divorce Representation in Court

 When we take over a divorce case for a client who has started one without a lawyer, we often find that something important is missing (or done incorrectly) and that what is really filed is an unsettled, contested case.
 For these cases, we may have to charge you extra or we may even have to charge a retainer and bill hourly like any other contested case because the other party has been brought into court without a full settlement in place or there is some other technical, legal problem that must be resolved before your case is actually uncontested.
 But, once we take on your case we still make every effort to handle your case as quickly and inexpensively as possible even if it is actually a contested divorce.

 By the way, we represent only you, our client, in a divorce case and that means we cannot and will not give your spouse any legal advice.
-We will not be rude or disrespectful to your spouse but we usually do not even communicate with him/her.
+Of course, we will never be rude or disrespectful to your spouse and may not even communicate with him/her.

 Your Responsibility in an Uncontested Divorce

-It is your job to negotiate a settlement with your spouse on all the issues in your uncontested divorce case so that we can correctly and fully prepare the proper divorce documents for you.
+We handle the uncontested divorce representation for you with the Court.
+But, it is your job to negotiate a settlement with your spouse on all the issues in your case so that we can correctly and fully prepare the proper divorce documents for you.
 For our low, flat fee we advise you as necessary on any issues but we do not negotiate the issues with your spouse or his/her attorney.
-But, for a reasonable hourly rate (which may require that you pay us a retainer) we can certainly take on that added effort on your behalf.
+However, it is our job to offer suggestions to you on how to resolved disputes and make compromise solutions to difficult problems.
 Once a settlement is reached and we have prepared the uncontested divorce documents, it will also be your job to get all of the documents signed by your spouse and yourself.
 We provide you with written instructions on just how to do that.